ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/building-plot.md

 ## Basic Workflow
 ### 1. See your building outline
 This might be hard but you have to check how your building looks like vs in minecraft.

-Because of the blocky-ness of minecraft.
+Because of the blocky-ness of minecraft,
 It is normal if the outline looks a bit off compared to the real life building.
+You may be able to reoutline it.

 ```mdx-code-block
 <MinecraftWindow maxWidth="53rem"><Img src={Guide_0} aspect="1902 616" alt="guild_1_image" /></MinecraftWindow>